-30 According to the Registration Statement, derivatives are investments whose values are tied to an underlying asset, instrument, currency or index.
-The derivatives in which the Fund may invest are futures (both long and short positions), options (including options on futures and swaps), forwards, and swaps (including interest rate swaps (exchanging a floating rate for a fixed rate)), total return swaps (exchanging a floating rate for the total return of an index, security, or other instrument or investment) and credit default swaps (buying or selling credit default protection).
-Investments in derivatives may have a leveraging effect on the Fund forward-settling securities.31 The Fund's derivative investments may be on corporate debt securities, Debt Securities, interest rates, currencies, and related indexes.
-Depending on FMR's outlook and market conditions, FMR may engage in these transactions to increase or decrease the Fund's exposure to changing security prices, interest rates, credit qualities, or other factors that affect security values, or to gain or reduce exposure to an asset, instrument, or index.
+As described in the Registration Statement, FMR may make investments in derivatives, regardless of whether the Fund may own the asset, instrument, currency, or components of the index underlying the derivative, as well as forward-settling securities, as applicable.
+The Funds' derivative investments may be on Debt Securities, interest rates, currencies, and related indexes.
+Depending on FMR's outlook and market conditions, FMR may engage, as applicable, in these transactions to increase or decrease a Fund's exposure to changing security prices, interest rates, credit qualities, foreign exchange rates, or other factors that affect security values, or to gain or reduce exposure to an asset, instrument, currency, or index.
+Currency-related derivatives include foreign exchange ("FX") transactions such as FX forwards, non-deliverable forwards, and cross-currency FX trades ("Currency-related Derivatives").

-According to the Registration Statement, the Fund may conduct foreign currency transactions on a spot (i.e., cash) or forward basis (i.e., by entering into forward contracts to purchase or sell foreign currencies).
+According to the Registration Statement, the Funds may conduct foreign currency transactions on a spot (i.e., cash) or forward basis (i.e., by entering into forward contracts to purchase or sell foreign currencies).
 Forward contracts are customized transactions that require a specific amount of a currency to be delivered at a specific exchange rate on a specific date or range of dates in the future.
 Forward contracts are generally traded in an interbank market directly between currency traders (usually large commercial banks) and their customers.
 The parties to a forward contract may agree to offset or terminate the contract before its maturity, or may hold the contract to maturity and complete the contemplated currency exchange.

-According to the Registration Statement, the Fund may utilize certain currency management strategies involving forward contracts, as described below.
-The Fund may also use swap agreements, indexed securities, and options and futures contracts relating to foreign currencies for the same purposes.
+According to the Registration Statement, the Funds may utilize certain currency management strategies involving forward contracts, as described below.
+The Funds may also use swap agreements, indexed securities, and options and futures contracts relating to foreign currencies for the same purposes.
 Forward contracts not calling for physical delivery of the underlying instrument will be settled through cash payments rather than through delivery of the underlying currency.

-According to the Registration Statement, forward contracts may be used as a "settlement hedge" or "transaction hedge" designed to protect the Fund against an adverse change in foreign currency values between the date a security denominated in a foreign currency is purchased or sold and the date on which payment is made or received.
+According to the Registration Statement, forward contracts may be used as a "settlement hedge" or "transaction hedge" designed to protect a Fund against an adverse change in foreign currency values between the date a security denominated in a foreign currency is purchased or sold and the date on which payment is made or received.
 Entering into a forward contract for the purchase or sale of the amount of foreign currency involved in an underlying security transaction for a fixed amount of U.S. dollars "locks in" the U.S. dollar price of the security.
-Forward contracts to purchase or sell a foreign currency may also be used to protect the Fund in anticipation of future purchases or sales of securities denominated in foreign currency, even if the specific investments have not yet been selected.
+Forward contracts to purchase or sell a foreign currency may also be used to protect a Fund in anticipation of future purchases or sales of securities denominated in foreign currency, even if the specific investments have not yet been selected.

-According to the Registration Statement, the Fund may also use forward contracts to hedge against a decline in the value of existing investments denominated in a foreign currency.
-The Fund also may enter into forward contracts to shift its investment exposure from one currency into another.
+According to the Registration Statement, the Funds may also use forward contracts to hedge against a decline in the value of existing investments denominated in a foreign currency.
+The Funds also may enter into forward contracts to shift its investment exposure from one currency into another.
 This may include shifting exposure from U.S. dollars to a foreign currency, or from one foreign currency to another foreign currency.
-This type of strategy, sometimes known as a "crosshedge", will tend to reduce or eliminate exposure to the currency that is sold, and increase exposure to the currency that is purchased, much as if the Fund had sold a security denominated in one currency and purchased an equivalent security denominated in another.32
+This type of strategy, sometimes known as a "crosshedge," will tend to reduce or eliminate exposure to the currency that is sold, and increase exposure to the currency that is purchased, much as if a Fund had sold a security denominated in one currency and purchased an equivalent security denominated in another.41